Halle Berry

-Berry established herself as one of the highest-paid actresses in Hollywood during the 2000s.
-For her performance of a struggling widow in the romantic drama Monster's Ball (2001), Berry became the only African-American woman to win the Academy Award for Best Actress, and the first woman of color.
-Berry took on high-profile roles such as Storm in four installments of the X-Men film series (2000–2014), the henchwoman of a robber in the thriller Swordfish (2001), Bond girl Jinx in Die Another Day (2002), and the title role in the much-derided Catwoman (2004).
+Berry won the Academy Award for Best Actress for her portrayal of a struggling widow in the romantic drama Monster's Ball (2001).
+Later roles include Storm in the X-Men film series (2000–2014), a villain in Swordfish (2001), the Bond girl Jinx in Die Another Day (2002), a psychiatrist in Gothika (2003), and Catwoman in the much-derided Catwoman (2004).

 A varying critical and commercial reception followed in subsequent years, with Perfect Stranger (2007), Cloud Atlas (2012) and The Call (2013) being among her notable film releases in that period.
-Berry launched a production company, 606 Films, in 2014 and has been involved in the production of a number of projects in which she performed, such as the CBS science fiction series Extant (2014–2015).
-She appeared in the action films Kingsman: The Golden Circle (2017) and John Wick: Chapter 3 – Parabellum (2019) and made her directorial debut with the Netflix drama Bruised (2020).
+She also appeared in the action films Kingsman: The Golden Circle (2017) and John Wick: Chapter 3 – Parabellum (2019) and made her directorial debut with the Netflix drama Bruised (2020).

-Berry has been a Revlon spokesmodel since 1996.
+Berry also produced the television film Lackawanna Blues (2005).
+She has since produced several projects in which she also performed, including Frankie & Alice (2010) and the CBS science fiction series Extant (2014–2015).
+In 2014, Berry launched the production company 606 Films.
+She has been a Revlon spokesmodel since 1996.
 She was formerly married to baseball player David Justice, singer-songwriter Eric Benét, and actor Olivier Martinez.
-Berry has two children.
-She shares her first child with her former partner Gabriel Aubry, a model, and she shares her second child with Martinez.
+Berry shares one child with Martinez and another with her former partner Gabriel Aubry.